-- Record first quarter profitability with diluted earnings per share from continuing operations of $2.03 and adjusted earnings per share of $2.20
+- Strong first quarter profitability with diluted earnings per share of $1.50 and adjusted earnings per share of $1.67

 - Continued strong credit performance with consolidated portfolio net charge-offs as a percentage of average combined loan and finance receivables of 7.6% in the first quarter of 2022, compared to 4.2%, 16.8% and 15.4% for the first quarters of 2021, 2020 and 2019, respectively

-- At March 31, cash and marketable securities of $392 million at March 31 and available capacity on committed facilities of $412 million
+- At March 31, cash and marketable securities totaled $228 million and available capacity on committed facilities totaled $402 million

 For information regarding the non-GAAP financial measures discussed in this release, please see “Non-GAAP Financial Measures” and “Reconciliation of GAAP to Non-GAAP Financial Measures” below.

 Enova will host a conference call to discuss its first quarter 2022 results at 4 p.m.
 Central Time / 5 p.m.
 Eastern Time today, May 3rd.
 The live webcast of the call can be accessed at the Enova Investor Relations website at http://ir.enova.com, along with the company’s earnings press release and supplemental financial information.
 The U.S. dial-in for the call is 1-855-560-2575 (1-412-542-4161 for non-U.S. callers).
 Please ask to join the Enova International call.
 A replay of the conference call will be available until May 10, 2022, at 10:59 p.m.
 Central Time / 11:59 p.m.
 Eastern Time, while an archived version of the webcast will be available on the Enova International Investor Relations website for 90 days.
 The U.S. dial-in for the conference call replay is 1-877-344-7529 (1-412-317-0088).
 The replay access code is 9886757.